Arianee/docs/docs/intro.md

 <b>
 Dig deeper
 </b><br/><br/>
-Learn in detail about our API, standards and smart contracts
+Details about our API, standards and smart contracts
 <br/><br/>
 <b><a href="ArianeeJS">Read more</a></b>